-58 Legislative text Article 21 - Requirements relating to standardisation 21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+58 Legislative text Article 21 - Requirements relating to standardisation 21.9 ...
+The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
 STS criteria 58.
 The transaction documentation shall clearly specify the priorities of payment, Verified?
-Yes PCS Comment See Condition 6 "Priority of Payments" in "Transaction Overview" and the same provisions as contained in the Terms and Conditions of the Notes.
-See in particular Condition 6.1 (Pre Trigger Notice Priority of Payments) and Condition 6.2 (Post Trigger Notice Priority of Payments).
+Yes PCS Comment See Prospectus, Trust Agreement, and Overview of the Terms and Conditions of the Notes - Order of Priority of Distributions sections.
 PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+EBA Final non-ABCP STS Guidelines